Jacobs School of Medicine and Biomedical Sciences

-University at Buffalo School of Medicine and Biomedical Sciences, also known as Jacobs School of Medicine and Biomedical Sciences, is a public medical school in the city of Buffalo, New York at the University at Buffalo.
+University at Buffalo School of Medicine and Biomedical Sciences, also known as Jacobs School of Medicine and Biomedical Sciences, is a public medical school in the city of Buffalo, New York, at the University at Buffalo.
 Founded in 1846, it is one of the oldest medical schools in the United States and is the only medical school in Buffalo.
 It is part of the State University of New York (SUNY) system.

 It offers degrees in various field such as Biomedical Sciences undergraduate majors, Biotechnical and Clinical, Laboratory Sciences, Master's programs in Biomedical Sciences, PhD programs in Biomedical Sciences, MD program, Graduate Medical Education residency program, Continuing Medical Education, postdoctoral programs, as well as dual-degree programs.

 History

 The school was established by U.S. President Millard Fillmore in 1846.
 Buffalo was a boomtown on the Erie Canal and the gateway to the West.
 Leading citizens — primarily physicians and lawyers — proposed that an institution of higher learning be established, which led to the founding of the private, nonsectarian University of Buffalo.
 The Medical School, or Medical Department, as it was called, was the first decanal unit within the university, and 40 years passed before other departments were added.
 Medical classes began February 24, 1847, with an enrollment of 66 students.
 The medical school's first permanent location was next to Buffalo General Hospital in downtown Buffalo.
 In 1893, the school relocated to High Street in the city, where it remained until 1953, when it moved to the university's South Campus.
-It moved in 2017 to a new campus High Street and Main Streets, again adjacent to the Buffalo General Hospital complex.
+It moved in 2017 to a new campus on High and Main Streets, again adjacent to the Buffalo General Hospital complex.

 In 1962, University of Buffalo merged with the State University of New York (SUNY) system.
 The Medical School then became the School of Medicine, State University of New York at Buffalo.

 Throughout its history, the university has not owned or operated a teaching hospital, but instead has instructed students in affiliated hospitals throughout the city.
 Today's network of teaching affiliations was formalized in 1983 as the Graduate Medical Dental Education Consortium of Buffalo.

 In 2015, the school's name was changed to Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo in response to a $30 million donation by the Jacobs family.
 The Jacobs family includes Jeremy Jacobs, the owner of the Boston Bruins.
 Before that, in 1987, the school's name was changed to the School of Medicine and Biomedical Sciences in recognition of the basic sciences underpinning medical knowledge.
 Today, the school enrolls 180 medical students each year, 133 PhD students, 28 MD/PhD students, 71 master's students and 435 undergraduates.

 Currently, the school is located at the Buffalo Niagara Medical Campus/University at Buffalo's downtown campus as of the Spring of 2018.

+In 2025, the school partnered with Rochester Institute of Technology (RIT) to offer a pre-admission program to the Jacobs school for eligible RIT students to gain medical training during their undergraduate at RIT.